vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 ![Custom command prompt with Powershell](https://res.cloudinary.com/dx73a1lse/image/upload/v1687710296/blog/ohmyposh_jwhrvk.webp)

 In this step-by-step guide I explain the process I followed to do it.
-As a reference, I used [Takuya Matsuyama's (@craftzdog) setup](https://www.youtube.com/@devaslife), which I'm always impressed by when I watch his videos.
+As a reference, I used [Takuya Matsuyama's (@craftzdog) setup](https://www.youtube.com/@devaslife), which always impresses me when I watch his videos.

 The main features of this setup include: